Teratornis: Habitat

 Teratornis had legs that were too short for it to take flight by running on flat ground.
-It is theorized that the Teratornis primarily inhabited cliff terrain, where it could take off and soar through the air easily.
+It is theorized that Teratornis primarily inhabited cliff terrain, where it could take off and soar through the air easily.

-Many Teratorn bone samples contributing to modern research have been found at the La Brea Tar Pits in Los Angeles, California.
+Many teratorn bone samples contributing to modern research have been found at the La Brea Tar Pits in Los Angeles, California.
 Teratorns are thought to have been attracted by Pleistocene megafauna that became stuck and died in the viscous asphalt while trying to drink from pools of water that gathered on the surface, with the teratorns subsequently falling victim to the sticky deposits.
-Merriam's Teratorn probably played an important role in opening up the body cavities of carcasses for smaller birds like eagles and ravens which are also known to have frequented the locality, as mammalian predators-- being unable to fly-- could hardly reach most carcasses without getting mired in the asphalt themselves.
+Merriam's teratorn probably played an important role in opening up the body cavities of carcasses trapped in asphalt for smaller birds like eagles and ravens, which are also known to have frequented the locality, as mammalian predators would have been unable to reach most carcasses without getting mired in the asphalt themselves.

-However, there were also true vultures present in the area at that time, and unlike those, T. merriami was also well adapted to hunt for smaller animals which are also known to have utilized the pools.
-Analysis of the skull and bill shapes suggests that fish may have constituted a major part of its diet.
-Taking into account the strong legs, stout claws, and a gripping power not quite as developed as in eagles, it is rather likely that Merriam's Teratorn would have hunted for aquatic prey in the manner of an osprey, which also provides a reasonable explanation of how such large numbers of powerful, well-flying birds could have become stuck in the asphalt.